bobschi/lebobs.ch/_posts/2011-05-22-LAN-Party-Nostalgia.md

 >
 > -- Stefan Baloh, Präsident esvö, translated by Florian Holzner

+I have somewhat limited hopes that the esvö will change the Austrian LAN Party scene.
+To host a party with more than 50 people, you simply need sponsors, and even for smaller parties sponsors are definitely a plus.
+And you don't just need prizes in-kind for the tournaments, you need money up front for the venue, the catering, cleaning, damages that might occur during the party as well as the equipment -- servers, switches, cables, tables, etc. pp. -- that you either need to rent or purchase.
+And the interest in sponsoring LAN parties has simply declined, from what I take.

+Another problem that the esvö will not be able to fix is people.
+Many of the people that organized LAN Parties some time back have grown up, gotten jobs and created families, which means they simply don't have the time any more.
+And new blood is sparse in the orgnizer-scene.
+I don't really know why.
+Some people say that it's "the internet".
+While definitively being involved in the decline of LAN Parties, I do not think that "the internet" is at fault alone.
+This seems to easy to me.
+Maybe the players' taste in and style of games has shifted from competitive to casual gaming.
+That in conjunction with the ease of finding people to play over the web might be responsible for the downfall of LAN-parties in Austria.
+Maybe it's the fact that Austria is too little of a country to attract the attention of companies willing to sponsor eSports events of the necessary size to host tournaments with big enough prize-pools for Pro-gaming teams.
+Maybe LAN-Parties no longer work alone, but need to be combined with some kind of I fair and a supporting program like concerts and parties.
+It has been tried in Austria in 2010 in the Festpielhaus in St. Pölten under the name of [CyberLab 2010][cyberl].
+The project has gotten some media attention, and was moderately successful, I would say, and impressively so for a first timer, but is nothing close in size to [Dreamhack][dh] or [GamesCom].
+(I was unable to attend Cyberlab 2010 due to exams at that time, so I have to rely on reports.
+Please correct me if I am wrong on the Cyberlab.)

+## Closing Words
+While I am kinda sad to observe a steady decline in LAN-Parties in Austria, and annoyed by the fact that there is not really some kind of central spot to look for LANs on the world wide web, I still think that there is hope and great potential.
+The parties that are still around are proof of that, and I look forward to attending one or the other this year.
+I will turn this into a series of posts, possibly even with interviews -- *wink*, pants -- with some of the inactive or still active orgas, since I am not satisfied at all with what I have found out.
+I have the feeling that this account is incomplete at least, but okay as a starting point for a more detailed investigation.
+Thank you for your attention.

 [cityx]:	http://www.cityx.org/ (CityX "xTending Borders" '06)
 [dot]:		http://www.dot-lan.at/ (Days of Thunder '09)
 [dagor]:	http://organiceit.lanscene.at/cgi-bin/onit/onIT.cgi%3FMODULE%3DNavigation%3BACTION%3DShow%3BNavigation.ID%3D2%3BSITE%3D2 (Dagor.net-LAN, broken)